2moe/local-ssh-action/Readme.md

 ## About Outputs

-You can use `${{steps."ssh-action-id".outputs.main-run-success}}`, and change "ssh-action-id" to a specific id, to judge whether run is successful.
+You can use `${{steps."ssh-step-id".outputs.main-run-success}}`, and change "ssh-step-id" to a specific id, to judge whether run is successful.

 ```ts
 Success: true,